 Luas, by virtue of its operating characteristics which include no storage space; a significant requirement for passengers standing at all times; the potential for sharp acceleration and deceleration; and the need for emergency braking due to its un-segregated design, is unsuited for carriage of standard bicycles on board.
-Metropolitan bus services facilitate folding bicycles at all times.
+Metropolitan bus services facilitate folding bicycles at all times; however, there is no adequate, safe, convenient and efficient model for the carriage of standard bicycles on these services.

-Measure CYC8 - Bikes on Public Transport
+Measure CYC10 - Bikes on Public Transport